top of page

 How to Minimize Lead Poisoning Risks During Paint Removal

-If you discover lead-based paint in your home and need to remove it, safety is essential - especially if you're planning to handle it yourself.
+If lead paint is suspected, testing should happen before scraping, sanding, patching, or any interior painting project begins.
+If you discover lead-based paint in your home and need to remove it, safety is essential.
 Here are some best practices to reduce health risks during the process:

 • Keep children and pregnant individuals away from the workspace at all times to avoid unnecessary exposure.